Marjorie Taylor Greene: Foreign policy

+Russia and Ukraine

-Throughout the Russo-Ukrainian War, Greene has promoted Russian propaganda and praised Vladimir Putin.
-During the 2022 Russian invasion of Ukraine, she criticized the "corrupt" Ukrainian government and argued against sending Ukraine weapons.
+Throughout the Russo–Ukrainian War, Greene has promoted Russian propaganda, including claims that Ukraine is a Nazi state, and praised Vladimir Putin.
+During the Russian invasion of Ukraine, she criticized the "corrupt" Ukrainian government and argued against supplying Ukraine with weapons.
 She has suggested that Ukraine instigated the invasion by agitating Russia.
+In 2024, Greene proposed an amendment to a House foreign aid bill on Ukraine that would require all members of the House voting in favor of the bill to enlist in the Ukrainian military.
+Former Republican congressman Ken Buck has called Greene "Moscow Marjorie", due to her "getting her talking points from the Kremlin".
+Greene has called for the lifting of U.S. sanctions on Russia.

 Greene has been critical of NATO.
 She was one of 18 Republicans to vote against admitting Sweden and Finland to NATO.